VolkovLabs/volkovlabs.io/blog/2023-01-04-json-api-data-sources/index.md

 ---
 authors: [daria]
-slug: json-20230104
+slug: json-api-data-sources-in-grafana-20230104
-tags: [JSON, API, Data Source, Infinity, Simpod, Grafana]
+tags: [API, Data Source, JSON]
-keywords: [JSON, API, Data Source]
+keywords: [JSON, API, Data Source, Infinity, Simpod, Grafana]
 ---

 # JSON API Data sources in Grafana

 Grafana is a visualization tool with all blows and whistles you can think of.
 Yet, by definition, Grafana never stands alone.
-Grafana <u>displays</u>, it does not generate, it does not store (with some exceptions, a.k.a.
+Grafana **displays**, it does not generate, it does not store (with some exceptions, a.k.a.
 [Static data source, storage function](/plugins/volkovlabs-static-datasource)).
 It always has to interact with another artifact: the data storage, whatever that storage is.

 Access via API is one possible approach a visualization tool can use to connect to data storage.
-This article will share my analysis of the existing API Grafana data source.
+This article will share my analysis of the existing API Grafana data sources.

 <!--truncate-->